remy-abergel/linear-superres/matlab/README.md

 different dimensions and using arbitrary subsampling factors (especially noninteger) can be trickier using the methodology described above.
-More generic synthesis of realistic datasets can be carried out using the gendataset module that added in v1.0.2 (note that this module was not used in the experiments presented in the companion research article.
+More generic synthesis of realistic datasets can be carried out using the gendataset module that was added in [v1.0.2](https://github.com/remy-abergel/linear-superres/releases/tag/v1.0.2) (note that this module was not used in the experiments presented in the companion research article).

 To use this module, you can run the following MATLAB commands: